JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ### Invalidating data
 - Perhaps I should create an array with all the url patterns so that I can clean up the code, or create a function for the invalidation where I pass the current url #DONE
-- Invalidating the new replies loaded when clicking on show more
+- Invalidating the new replies loaded when clicking on show more #DONE